SnowWalkerJ/StaticPy/README.md

 StaticPy.

 In order to generate pure C++ code, numpy is not supported by StaticPy, which is a huge disadvantage compared to numba.

+In addition, the compiling time of StaticPy seems much longer.

 ## Usage